The best entertainment apps and distractions for iPhone and iPad

 This mix proves compelling.
-Load a photo, pick a style, and Oilist starts painting – and it never stops.
+Load a photo, pick a style, and Oilist starts painting.
 Plonk your iPad in a dock, and you get a gradually evolving virtual oil painting take on a favourite photo.

 If you fancy your own artistic talents, you can adjust settings on-the-fly, along with taking high-res snapshots to later print and hang on the wall.

 Streaks Workout: best iOS exercise app

 If the idea of going outside to exercise fills you with dread, you may have chanced upon indoor personal training apps.
 But sometimes they try and contort you into strange shapes, or make you exercise with a chair, like you’re starring in a baffling furniture-oriented round of Strictly.